squaredup/samples/dashboards/jira-health/readme.md

 - Enter base url for your Jira instance API endpoint: i.e. `https://<JIRA domain>.atlassian.net/rest/api/3/`
 - Save with appropriate authentication details, using the API token as the password.

-### Setup the PowerShell tile
+### Setup the PowerShell Profile
+- Add a profile called named "Jira PS"
-- Add a profile that contains the details you will send in the Header variable of your API.
+- The profile will contain the details you will send in the Header variable of your API.
 This will be an encoded version of your username and password pair
+- Copy and paste the sample below and update accordingly
 ```
 $user = 'username'
 $pass = 'password'